-Online restaurant menus are often an afterthought.
-But they’re more important than you think.
+Online restaurant menus are more important for your business than you think.

 Unfortunately, posting your menu online isn’t as simple as throwing up a PDF copy of your print menu and hoping diners will find it.
-If you really want to get the most out of your restaurant’s online menu, there are some important things to keep in mind.
+If you really want to get the most out of your restaurant’s online menu, there are some important online restaurant menu best practices to keep in mind.

 In this article, we’ll help you crack the code of an awesome online menu by exploring: